The Impact of Data Deduplication on the Backup Process

 A scale-up architecture (front-end controller with disk shelves) presents numerous challenges to disk backup with data deduplication.
 The first is continued expansion of the backup window.
 Data deduplication is compute intensive; however, in a scale-up system, only storage capacity is added as data grows so the backup window grows as the data does.
 When the backup window becomes too long, a bigger, faster controller is required in order to apply more compute, called a “forklift upgrade.”
 This is expensive and disruptive.

 Secondly, if the front-end controller fails, no backups can occur.
-In contrast, a scale-out approach adds full appliances in a GRID so that processor, memory, and network ports are added along with storage capacity.
+In contrast, a scale-out approach adds full appliances in a scalable system so that processor, memory, and network ports are added along with storage capacity.
 As the data doubles, triples, quadruples, etc., all required resources are also doubled, tripled, and quadrupled, called “adding compute with capacity.”
 This scale-out model allows you to add appliances of various sizes as data grows while maintaining a fixed-length backup window.
 Adding appliances of varying sizes allows you to pay as you grow, fixes the length of the backup window even as data grows, and eliminates forklift upgrades.
-In addition, older and newer appliances can be mixed and matched in a single scale-out GRID, eliminating product obsolescence and resulting suspension of support.
-Lastly, if a single appliance fails in a scale-out GRID, all of the other appliances remain in production and can continue to receive backups.
+In addition, older and newer appliances can be mixed and matched in a single scale-out system, eliminating product obsolescence and resulting suspension of support.
+Lastly, if a single appliance fails in a scale-out system, all of the other appliances remain in production and can continue to receive backups.
 The majority of the backups continue to run, which is not the case when the front-end controller fails in a scale-up system.

 Can I use the cloud for my disaster recovery (DR) data?